 Acetic acid, which is found in apple cider vinegar, can help balance your skin’s pH and lessen the redness.
-Apply the solution to your skin with a cotton ball by combining equal volumes of apple cider vinegar and water.
+Mix equal volumes of apple cider vinegar and water then apply the solution to your skin with a cotton ball.

 Honey has anti-inflammatory and antibacterial characteristics that can help calm and mend blotchy skin.
 Apply a light coating of honey to your skin, let it sit for 15 to 20 minutes, then rinse with warm water.

 - Hydrate your skin by drinking enough water daily.

 - Also, hydrate your skin by using products rich in moisture-protecting ingredients.
 Hyaluronic acid, collagen, ceramides, and peptides are the best ingredients to do this.

 - Avoid products with harsh ingredients that can flare up your skin.

 - Avoid other triggers like environmental stressors, oily foods, or allergens that would flare your blotchy skin.